Cordtus/ibc-escrow/README.md

 ## Features

+- Interactive CLI for easy chain selection and audit type choice
+- Quick audit for native tokens
+- Comprehensive audit with recursive unwrapping of IBC tokens
 - Automatic fetching and caching of chain data from the Cosmos Chain Registry
-- IBC data validation against live chain data
-- Escrow balance auditing for IBC tokens
-- Detailed logging for easy troubleshooting and monitoring
+- Detailed logging for troubleshooting and monitoring
-- Support for interactive and command-line modes

 ## Prerequisites

 - Node.js (v14 or later)
 - Yarn (v1.22 or later)
-- GitHub Personal Access Token (optional, but recommended)

-> Using a GitHub PAT increases the API rate limit from 60 to 5,000 requests per hour.
-While not required, it significantly reduces the likelihood of encountering rate limit errors during chain data updates and normal usage.

 ## Setup